capacitor-community/firebase-crashlytics/README.md

 ### iOS

 See [Set up Xcode to automatically upload dSYM files](https://firebase.google.com/docs/crashlytics/get-started?platform=ios#set-up-dsym-uploading) and follow the instructions to set up Xcode correctly.

-Note that the path used in section 4.c of the Firebase Documentation should be:
+**Attention**: The path used in section `4.c` of the guide should be:

 ```shell
 "${PODS_ROOT}/FirebaseCrashlytics/run"